NaveenKumarMaurya/HeartAttackPrediction/README.md

 the independent variable eg. age,sex,cholestrol,blood pressure etc.,from heart attack data set to predict whether the person will get heart attack or not.

+## Motivation
+In india, every year 30000 people get died from heart attack and this no increasing continuously every year thats why i was very curious to know about the effect of factors for the causes of heart attack